stelzinga/MF/MGT_80.Tools.md

 - Committees focusing on Projects: Operational Committee (Opco), Steering Committee (SteerCo)

 ### Committee Minutes
 Minutes reflect the Decisions that were taken including the formalisation of Action Points that were decided.
 Minutes should in general only be concerned with decisions.
+Minutes, combined with the Information reflect the formalisation of the Meeting ex-post.

 ### Committee Terms of Reference
 The Terms of Reference (TOR), Committee Charter or Committee Mandate of a Committee reflect all the above aspects in a single document.
 The content of the TOR itself is proposed for validation by the Committee's Voting Members.
 As some of the aspects can change over time i.e., new Chair, new Voting Members, different Quorum, different recurrence, etc. the TOR is reviewed and approved regularly.